 Dance is a unique way of knowing.
 Dance, as a visual and performing art, can be presented and appreciated in a variety of ways.
 For students, dance provides a means of identifying and developing special talents.
-In the Years 9 and 10 course, students will explore a more diverse range of dance styles than in Year 8, to a greater depth.

 Students will develop knowledge, understanding and skills about dance as an art form through: